joachimda/modbus-to-x/README.md

 - Library dependencies: ModbusMaster, PubSubClient, ArduinoJson, and ESPAsyncWebServer for protocol handling and a dynamic UI backend.
 - A custom partition table separates user configurations from UI components, leaving user configurations untouched on filesystem uploads.
 - Boot sequence mounts filesystem partitions, starts the async web server ("MBX Server"), initializes the Modbus scheduler, and spins up the MQTT manager.
-- Configuration data for the Modbus bus, devices, and MQTT settings is stored in `/conf/*.json` on SPIFFS and hot-reloaded without reflashing.
+- Configuration data for the Modbus bus, devices, and MQTT settings is stored in `/conf/*.json` on the dedicated config SPIFFS partition (`cfg`) and hot-reloaded without reflashing.
+- MQTT passwords are stored in NVS preferences; `/conf/mqtt.json` contains non-sensitive fields.
-- Default wiring, watchdog behavior, RS-485 guard times, Wi-Fi AP Portal credentials, and OTA parameters are centralized in [`Config.h`](software/modbus-to-mqtt/include/Config.h).
+- Default wiring, RS-485 guard times, Wi-Fi AP Portal credentials, and OTA parameters are centralized in [`Config.h`](software/modbus-to-mqtt/include/Config.h).

 ## Getting Started